Christophe de Beaumont: Defending the Authority of the Church

 Archbishop de Beaumont was a forthright and powerful voice in defence of Church authority and an opponent of anything that he saw as undermining it.
 This often put him at odds with statesmen and thinkers alike.
 He was strongly opposed to the project of Diderot, D’Alembert and others to publish the Encyclopédie, and he appointed the censors who required the modification or deletion of articles which were deemed contrary to Church teaching.
 At de Beaumont's request, volume 2 of the Encyclopédie was banned in 1752 because it contained material deemed to be heretical.
 He was so strongly opposed to Madame de Pompadour that he said he should like to see her burned, and he refused her permission to receive the sacraments in her chapel.

 In 1762 the Society of Jesus was suppressed in France, and de Beaumont realised that if the king and the Parlements were able to take such a drastic step the Church itself was in potential danger.
 In October 1763 he published a pastoral instruction condemning the encroachment of civil authority upon the spiritual.
 The Parlement of Paris responded by ordering the public hangman to burn the book and summoned the Archbishop to appear before it.
 Louis XV, anxious to avoid a major confrontation, once again banished de Beaumont from his diocese.

 On 21 July 1773 the international campaign against the Jesuit Order reached the point where Pope Clement XIV issued the brief Dominus ac Redemptor which formally abolished the Order around the world.
-The brief was explicitly indicated that the reason for the abolition was to satisfy the King of France and the other Bourbon rulers of Europe.
+The brief explicitly indicated that the reason for the abolition was to satisfy the King of France and the other Bourbon rulers of Europe.
 Archbishop de Beaumont scornfully rejected the Papal brief and wrote the following to the Pope:

 ‘This brief which destroys the Company of Jesus is nothing other than an isolated and particular judgement, pernicious, reflecting little honour on the Papal tiara and deleterious to the glory of the Church and to the glory and propagation of the orthodox (i.e. Catholic) faith…..
 Holy Father, it is not possible for me to commit the Clergy to the acceptance of the said brief.
 I would not be heard on this point were I wretch enough to lend my ministry to it, which I should be dishonouring.’

 De Beaumont's Mandements, lettres et instructions pastorales were published in two volumes in 1780, the year before his death.